Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 Languages, Literatures, Cultures, Civilizations (LLCC) – ED 58

-ED 58 brings together 11 research teams, bringing together some 440 teacher-researchers and researchers and 480 doctoral students.
-It allows the preparation of 34 doctoral specialties in the fields of Letters, Languages, Arts and Human and Social Sciences.
-In application of the decree of August 7, 2006, it ensures the best possible study conditions for doctoral students, from registration to the defense and the digital filing of the thesis.
-The ED council, supported by the administrative structure of the SEED, ensures the follow-up of the thesis, proposes mobility aids, organizes specific scientific events and provides complementary training (disciplinary openness, research methodology, professional insertion).
-It is the first ED in France to offer distance learning for isolated and/or salaried PhD students.
+ED 58 brings together 11 research teams comprising some 440 Professors researchers and 480 doctoral students.
+It offers 34 doctoral specializations in the fields of literature, languages, arts, and humanities and social sciences.
+In accordance with the decree of August 7, 2006, it ensures the best possible study conditions for doctoral students, from enrollment to thesis defense and digital submission.
+The ED council, supported by the SEED administrative structure, monitors theses, offers mobility assistance, organizes specific scientific events, and provides additional training (disciplinary openness, research methodology, professional integration).
+It is the first ED in France to offer distance learning courses for isolated and/or employed doctoral students.

 Management team